-It’s a brave new world for companies, one that demands efficient, effective, and seamless solutions across all phases of employment – from recruiting and onboarding to ongoing engagement and exiting – to create an impactful, satisfying employee experience.
-In the past, HR has treated each of the components behind that experience – employee engagement and development, company culture, reward systems, and others – as separate entities with distinct managers, platforms, and metrics.
+It’s a brave new world for companies, one that demands efficient, effective, and seamless solutions across all phases of employment – from recruiting and onboarding to ongoing engagement plans and exiting – to create an impactful, satisfying employee experience.
+In the past, HR has treated each of the components behind that experience – employee engagement and development, company culture, reward systems, listening, and others – as separate entities with distinct managers, platforms, and metrics.
 Going forward, however, it’s in an organization’s best interest to view the employee experience as their employees do – as integrated pieces of a larger puzzle.

 From an employee’s perspective, these pieces interlock, act, and react with one another, just as the different pieces of their own lives do.
 Emotional well-being impacts physical health that affects their career and, ultimately, their personal finances.
 Lines are now blurred – both at work and home – with no distinct borders and barriers between the many aspects of the average employee’s life.

 Today’s workforce expects an employee experience that takes all of these different pieces into account, designed to address the whole rather than individual parts.
 Furthermore, given the rapid pace of modern life and the overarching convenience provided by mobile technologies, employees also expect immediacy and ease with that comprehensive, interwoven experience.